 Customer notice: we may receive a commission from Amex if you apply for a card via a link in this article (read more in our Credit Cards Disclosure).
 This income helps keep the site running, and we thank you for your support.

-The American Express Explorer Credit Card is one of the most useful cards for people who love to travel.
-It comes with benefits like a strong points earn rate on spend, the flexibility to transfer points to eight airlines, a $400 annual Travel Credit, airport lounge entries and more.
+The American Express Explorer Credit Card is one of the most useful cards for people love to travel.
+It comes with benefits like a strong points earn rate on spend, the flexibility to transfer points to nine airlines, a $400 annual Travel Credit, airport lounge entries and more.

-New American Express Card Members can also take advantage of a sign-up offer of 50,000 bonus Membership Rewards points, which converts to 25,000 frequent flyer points with almost all partner airlines or $250 of credit on your card account.
+Right now, new American Express Card Members can also get 50,000 bonus Membership Rewards points with the Explorer card, which converts to 25,000 frequent flyer points with most partner airlines or $250 of credit on your card account.

 Here’s an overview of the card features you can enjoy, with more details and a mobile-friendly application form available here.

 1. Receive a high points earn rate on spend